-In the absence of one of the above characteristics, the expense of acquiring or generating the asset internally is recorded as a cost in the year in which it was incurred.
+In the absence of one of the above characteristics,

+the expense of acquiring or generating the asset internally is recorded as a cost in the year in which it was incurred.

 Intangible assets include, in particular, software to be used over several years and other identifiable assets generated by legal or contractual rights.

 Goodwill is also included under this item, representing the positive difference between the acquisition cost and fair value of the assets and liabilities acquired as part of a business combination.
 Specifically, an intangible asset is recognised as goodwill when the positive difference between the fair value of equity components acquired and the acquisition cost represents the future capacity of the equity investment to generate profit (goodwill).
 If this difference proves negative (badwill), or if the goodwill offers no justification of the capacity to generate future profit from the equity elements acquired, it is recognised directly to the income statement.

-10. Non-current assets and groups of assets held for disposal
+10. Non-current assets and groups of assets being disposed of

-All non-current assets and groups of assets held for disposal in accordance with IFRS 5 are classified in this item, namely all the "non-current individual assets" or "groups of assets" being disposed of (by convention indicated as "individual assets") whose book values will be recovered mainly through their sale rather than through their ongoing use, and the "operating units held for disposal" (by convention indicated as "groups of assets held for disposal").
+This item includes all non-current assets and groups of assets being disposed of in accordance with IFRS 5, namely all the "non-current individual assets" or "groups of assets" being disposed of (by convention indicated as "individual assets") whose book values will be recovered mainly through their sale rather than through their ongoing use, and the "operating units held for disposal" (by convention indicated as "groups of assets held for disposal").